nijk/shortest-route-challenge/README.md

 # shortest-route-challenge
 An application that finds the shortest routes between two points

+## Notes
+After researching pathfinding algorithms I decided that writing a blind-search algorithm was probably all that the brief was requesting.

+I went with a depth first search (DFS) using recursion as it's pretty easy to write.
+Obviously if the search algorithm needed to be optimised for larger or more complex data sets, then algorithms like Greedy, Dijkstra and A* would be better options by eliminating paths using heuristics/distance from origin/destination to find the optimal path with lower complexities.

+Whilst these alternatives are probably the best solutions in commercial projects, I believe most developers in that context would most likely not roll their own algorithms.
+Therefore I came to the conclusion that the brief was probably asking to see a hand-rolled algorithm and thus I went with my own version of a DFS using Javascript array functions and rest/spread.

+#### Unit tests
+I have not included basic unit test around the route finding engine, but have excluded Enzyme tests because I'm sitting here after midnight wondering if it will matter.

+__If they are important, then please let me know and I'll happily add them.__

 ## Issues & workarounds
 1. Styled Components and Typescript seem to be a bit of an awkward mix at present, I've decided in the interests of time to simply provide the styled components as JS.
 This could be improved but involves workarounds, see [this Github issue](https://github.com/styled-components/styled-components/issues/630)
 2. I've tried to do a complete a job as possible given the time available but having not worked with Typescript/Flow for a while, I'm sure that numerous improvements could be made to the type checking throughout the application.